Synchronizing...

 Stop Out Level

 Often set at 50% or 20% by offshore brokers.
 The server automatically closes your positions at the current market price, permanently crystallizing your loss to prevent your account from going into negative balance.
+This is why employing systems with coded drawdown protection, like Bullcharge, is mathematically superior to manual panic-trading.

 "The broker will never risk their own capital to keep your trade alive.
 The Stop Out exists strictly to protect them from your bad decisions."